NickyDCFP/onboarding-lab-3/ChatGPT/README.md

 case called "Exercise2 module test" that will test the module.
 In this test case, we first cycle the clock signal a few times with the reset signal asserted to ensure that the LFSR is properly reset.
 We then test a variety of inputs by generating a random input.
 ```

+Overall, I was really surprised that ChatGPT was able to use all of that information so well, and that test bench proved extremely helpful in getting the exercise done.
+I'm not sure if it'd be so helpful with writing SV, just since the libraries are much more scarce, but I think it'd still be somewhat helpful.